Browse By Name

 Did you find this example helpful? yes no

-match (regExp)
+match (regExpToFind)

-Performs a regular expression search within the current string, and returns the results in an Array.
+Performs a regular expression search within the current string and returns the results in an Array.

-regExp Required.
-Specifies a regular expression for the search.
+regExpToFind Required.
+Specifies a regular expression or a string for the search.

-var regExp = /man/g;
+var regExp = /-\d+/g;

-var matching = str.match (regExp);
+var matches = str.match (regExp);

-document.write (matching);
+document.write (matches[i]);

 Did you find this example helpful? yes no

-replace (regExp, replaceTextOrFunc)
+replace (regExpToFind, replaceTextOrFunc)

-regExp Required.
-Specifies a regular expression for the search.
+regExpToFind Required.
+Specifies a regular expression or a string for the search.

 replaceTextOrFunc Required.
 Specifies a text to insert in place of the occurrences or a reference to a function that will be called on each match.